I last featured Leptospermum lanigerum. In this article I will be featuring the Leptospermum turbinatum.

 A very similar variety is the Leptospermum nitidum, which is endemic to Tasmania.
 In fact, for many years the turbinatum was thought to be one and the same as the nitidum until it was recently discovered to be a slightly different variety.

 They both grow in similar environments and so could both be chosen equally.
+For more Leptospermum variety, make sure to check out Leptospermum Spectabile.
 As such, I’d suggest you go with the variety which is endemic to your area, or whichever comes from the closest place to you.